 If you’ve never heard it before, let me be the first to tell you: there’s no such thing as a one-size-fits-all solution, least of all in software (so don’t let any vendor tell you otherwise).

-The fact is, just like how no single hat can fit every head size and shape, each business has its own unique needs and circumstances.
+The fact is, just as no single hat fits every head size and shape, each business has its own unique needs and circumstances.
 Even within the same industry, one use case can vary wildly from another.
 However, there are still a few common threads and overlapping factors that are worth keeping in mind if you need help guiding your search.
 I’ve covered some of the top priorities below in the tabs.

 Although this is an article about cheap VoIP providers, since the starting price of many of these plans is so close together, it’s the number of business lines you’re paying for that will determine much of the overall cost.